SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 The [Inception](https://www.imdb.com/title/tt1375666/) is a kind of film that you have to watch more than 3 times.
 The message, the story, the actings and the imagery symbols are complex and hidden from the viewers.
 Only if you exceedingly pay attention on the details, you will maybe try to grasp this great movie.
 Therefore, I myself also watched it three times and researched explanations on the internet which helped a lot to *understand* the Inception.
 I do not think that I am fully succeed but I developed my own interpretation which I am satisfied with.

 I invite you to watch the movie, checkout reddit posts, watch youtube videos (e.g. [Inception in Real-Time](https://www.youtube.com/watch?v=MHBlYJ-tKcs)), go to [Inception Wiki](https://inception.fandom.com/wiki/Inception_Wiki), and then watch the film again while you are taking notes.
 If you have **no time to watch** the whole film then refresh your memory by reading the [Inception Plot](https://en.wikipedia.org/wiki/Inception#Plot) on Wikipedia.
 Getting know the [main characters](https://en.wikipedia.org/wiki/Inception#Cast) will assist to understand the story.
 Go to Fandom wiki page for more information about [Dominick Cobb](https://inception.fandom.com/wiki/Dominick_Cobb), [Mallorie Cobb (Mal)](https://inception.fandom.com/wiki/Mallorie_Cobb), [Saito](https://inception.fandom.com/wiki/Saito), [Robert Fischer](https://inception.fandom.com/wiki/Robert_Fischer), [Ariadne](https://inception.fandom.com/wiki/Ariadne), [Eames](https://inception.fandom.com/wiki/Eames), [Arthur](https://inception.fandom.com/wiki/Arthur), and [Yusuf](https://inception.fandom.com/wiki/Yusuf).
 Or check out my short description at the [Characters](#characters) and the [Locations](#locations) sections.
-The quotes are referenced from the [Inception scripts](https://imsdb.com/scripts/Inception.html).
+All quotes are referenced from the [Inception scripts](https://imsdb.com/scripts/Inception.html).

 Are you ready?
 If so, here is my notes on the Inception by Christopher Nolan.

 # Notes on Inception

 The film unfolds through two inception attempts, revealing Cobb's expertise.
-In the first, he incepts Saito for Cobol Engineering mandate.
+In the first, he incepts Saito for the Cobol Engineering company.
 In the final, he incepts Fischer and attempt to free Saito from the Limbo state.

 The movie's opening scene finds Cobb stranded on the Limbo shore.
 This moment holds a duality: did Cobb attempt to incept Saito to secure his return, or did Saito incept Cobb to join him?
 While both options are plausible, the latter is more probable since Saito **only tests** Cobb: